How to Grow and Care for Nerve Plants (Fittonia) Indoors

 Temperature and Humidity

-The best temperature for growing Nerve Plant indoors is an average to more than average warmth with a minimum 150C.
-Keep it away from cold draughts as they can cause leaf drop.
+The best temperature for Nerve Plant is an average warmth of 15-270C.
+Keep it away from cold drafts as they can cause leaf drop.

-Nerve Plant thrives in a high humidity environment.
+Fittonia thrives in a high humidity of 60-70%.
 To raise humidity, set the pot on a wet pebble tray or use a cool mist humidifier.
+Nerve Plant can be grown in a well-lit bathroom, kitchen, laundry area and other moist areas in the home.
+Learn more on how to raise humidity for houseplants.

-You can also grow Fittonia in a terrarium where a high humidity can be easily maintained.
+You may grow the plant in a terrarium where a high humidity can be easily maintained.
+It is one of the best plants for a closed terrarium.

 Light Requirements